English-Speaking Lawyers in 45 Offices Across Spain

 In technical terms, divorce in Spain is one of the legitimate methods by which a legally valid marriage may be ended.
 In Spain there is no requirement to allege any cause or reason, though there must be a judicial decree and the marriage must have lasted no less than three months before proceedings were initiated.

-Spain are that, by bringing the marriage to an end,
+that, by bringing the marriage to an end, any joint

-any joint financial liabilities of the couple as against
+financial liabilities of the couple as against third parties

 Who may request a divorce in Spain and how does this affect proceedings?